Wells Fargo Championship will return to Charlotte in 2021, Presidents Cup moved to 2022

 "I think it's a real positive," said tournament director Gary Sobba.
 "I think everyone is excited."

-The Presidents Cup was originally scheduled for this September at Quail Hollow Club, but has been postponed, along with the Ryder Cup.
+The Presidents Cup was originally scheduled for September of 2021 at Quail Hollow Club, but has been postponed, along with the Ryder Cup.
 As a result, Quail Hollow will host the Wells Fargo Championship, which cannot be played the same year on the same course as the Presidents Cup.

 Sobba said information on ticket sales will be announced soon.